Mövenpick Resort Petra

-Mövenpick Resort Petra is located at the entrance of historic Petra in Wadi Musa in Jordan.
+Mövenpick Resort Petra is a five-star hotel located at the entrance of historic Petra in Wadi Musa in Jordan.
 It is about 110 km from King Hussein International Airport and 200 km from Queen Alia International Airport.
-The resort was opened in 1996 and is classified a 5-star hotel.
+Opened in 1996, the hotel is operated by Mövenpick Hotels & Resorts, currently a brand of Accor.
+The hotel is not to be confused with the nearby Grand Mercure Petra, which for many years was known as Mövenpick Nabataean Castle Hotel.
+Grand Mercure Petra is located 10 minutes away from Petra by car, while Mövenpick Resort Petra is right by the ancient city's entrance.

 The hotel features an oriental-Islamic architecture style, where natural stones and hand-crafted woodwork is merged.
 Islamic architecture is noticed in the interior designs.
 The hotel includes 183 rooms and suites and 7 restaurants.
 The architect was Rasem Badran.